Breaking Down HHC: Should You Try It?

 HHC products are psychoactive and cause a similar high to delta-9 THC.
 Photo: CBD Oracle

 First, you should only purchase HHC products from reputable brands.
-These are brands that have been in the cannabis industry for quite some time and have comprehensive knowledge of the cannabinoid.
+These are brands that have been in the cannabis industry for quite some time and have comprehensive knowledge of this cannabinoid.

 Along with this, the brand needs to have third-party lab test results available for their HHC products — and Lombard of Forge Hemp can’t stress this enough.